 - Amended Rule on Role of Technicians in Pharmacies in Alabama

-COVID-19 Risk Indicator Dashboard: On June 30, the Alabama Department of Public Health introduced a tool that allows policymakers and others to easily see the risk status of each county in order to guide health behavior.
+COVID-19 Risk Indicator Dashboard: The Alabama Department of Public Health’s tool that allows policymakers and others to easily see the risk status of each county in order to guide health behavior.
 Learn more about how the information is calculated.

 Guidance on the Essential Critical Infrastructure Workforce: The Cybersecurity and Infrastructure Security Agency (CISA), an agency within the U.S. Department of Homeland Security Homeland Security, issued an advisory list for local and state leaders to identify workers essential to critical infrastructure to ensure public health and safety, as well as economic and national security.
 The advisory list is not an exclusive list.
 Individual jurisdictions should add or subtract essential workforce categories based on their own requirements and discretion.
 It now identifies distribution center workers, truck drivers, electronic and hardware employees as critical infrastructure workers.
 The link is to a letter and a graphic updated Dec.
 16 (added vaccination info) and Aug.
 18 that lists essential workers by industry categories.
 The latest version provides guidance on how jurisdictions and critical infrastructure owners can use the list to prioritize essential workers’ ability to work safely while supporting ongoing infrastructure operations across the nation.

 What You Should Know About COVID-19 and the ADA, Rehabilitation Act, and Other EEO Laws (U.S. Equal Employment Opportunity Commission technical assistance document updated Dec.
 16, 2020)

 COVID-19 Ask the EEOC Webinar (March 27, 2020)

 Pandemic Preparedness in the Workplace and the Americans with Disabilities Act (Updated March 21, 2020)